Skip to main content

 No Recoil

-Some weapons, especially lasers, ignore Recoil penalties even when firing above Rate of Fire 1.
+The weapon ignores Recoil penalties even when firing above RoF 1.

 Overcharge

-Some weapons may be overcharged by spending two Shots instead of one to deal an extra +d6 damage.
+Some weapons may be overcharged by spending two Shots instead of one.

-A Critical Failure when overcharging means the gun explodes for its overcharge damage in a Small Blast Template.
+On a Critical Failure, the weapon explodes for its overcharge damage in a Small Blast Template centered on the user.

 Parry

-The weapon adds the listed bonus to the character’s Parry.
+The weapon adds the listed bonus to the wielder’s Parry.

-If a character uses a weapon in each hand, penalties to Parry stack, but bonuses do not unless an ability says otherwise.
+If a character fights with a weapon in each hand, Parry penalties stack, but Parry bonuses do not unless a special ability says otherwise.

 Plasma Weapon